How to Use i-Tree Landscape

 Each criterion that is included in your analysis is standardized on a scale of 0 to 1, with a score of 1 assigned to the selected region with the highest priority.
 In each selected region, the individual criteria scores are combined based on their importance (i.e., weight).
 Overall priority planting index (PPI) values are between 0 and 100.

-Try multiple priority planting custon and/or common scenarios!
+Try multiple priority planting custom and/or common scenarios!
 Each time you make changes to your priority planting index, be sure click the Update Map Display button to see your new results in the map.
 Make your priority planting results transparent on the map display or choose a different color scheme by using the "Planting Prioritization" settings in the control panel.
 Save the planting priority scenarios that you are interested in so they can be included in your results in step 5.

 It is never too late to change the regions that you have selected for your analysis!
 Make changes to your selection in any stage you want – just remember to click the Process button in the control panel so the data for your new selection will be presented below the map.